Ahoy, matey! The City's model sailboats will return to the P...

 Two projects were launched: one in Bonnevoie, in the building in Rue Demy Schlechter, where teachers provide assistance on Tuesday and Thursday afternoons; and a second in Cents, in partnership with an association, a number of students and the school committee.
 In the mean time, a retired teacher and an educator help once per week, and students from the University of Luxembourg also take help out in the child care centres.

-The plan is to complement these approaches by introducing other models, with the aim of making the programme available in all districts in the City in collaboration with the Service Enseignement (Education Department), the Service Foyers scolaires (Childcare Department ), the Comité de cogestion (co-management committee) and the direction régionale (regional directorate).
+The plan is to further develop these approaches by introducing other models so that the service can be made available in all Luxembourg City districts in collaboration with the Service Enseignement (Education Department), the Service Foyers scolaires (Childcare Department), the Comité de cogestion (co-management committee) and the direction régionale (regional directorate).
 One option would be to use retired teachers and students.
-These issues will soon be addressed by the new head of the Service Enseignement, who took over from his predecessor when the latter retired.
+These issues will soon be addressed by the new head of the Service Enseignement, who took over when his predecessor retired.

 Pilot project for gifted children